-Provision for obsolete and slow moving inventories - Inventories are classed as obsolete if no sale has been made in the previous 12 months and 100% provision is made on obsolete inventories.
-Provision on slow moving inventories is made on a range of percentages based on the group's historical trends.
+Provision for obsolete and slow-moving inventories - Inventories are classed as obsolete if no sale has been made in the previous 12 months.
+Provisions on obsolete and slow-moving inventories are made at varying rates based on the Group's historical trends.
+The group has reviewed its rates of provision for all categories of inventory and this has had an impact of increasing profit by £2.4m in the current year.